chaehyeonsong/discocal/README.md

 	```
 - Revise the config file

-	You should change calibration options using yaml files in the config folder
+	You should change calibration options using yaml files in the config folder.
-	(mono.yaml is an example for intrinsic calibration and stereo.yaml is for extrinsic calibration)

 If you have a trouble regarding to the visualization, turn off the visualization option in the config file.

 - Run